 I think everyone should use Facebook and Twitter — and The Next Web agrees with me.

-Now, maybe if your only target market is millenials, we’ll forgive you overlooking Facebook and Twitter in favor of Snapchat and Vine, but the rest of you should have a consistent strategy for optimizing content marketing on these two platforms.
+Now, maybe if your only target market is Millenials, we’ll forgive you for overlooking Facebook and Twitter in favor of Snapchat and Vine, but the rest of you should have a consistent strategy for optimizing content marketing on these two platforms.

 I’m asked all the time why I’m so bullish on Google+ because many folks see it as the most marginal of social networks — probably because many see it as just a Facebook copycat.
 And, while there’s some truth to that — unless you’re a creative, where Google+ wins hands down.

 But, never forget Google+ has a big brother — Google.
 And, the long arm of Google is what gives life to your digital marketing or takes it away.
 Google has a long reach and a long memory for the unfaithful.

 Google+ asks users to vote for content they like by giving it a +1.
 Unlike Facebook likes, which provide little more than an ego boost since the death of organic reach, +1’s figure prominently in the Google search algorithm, hence having a huge impact on organic search.
 Piss Google off and your website is relegated to page 8 search results that never see the light of day. +1’s likely figure into your all-important quality score determines how much you pay for ads when using AdWords.